-Just One is a cooperative word game in which one person has to guess a word based on the one-word clues that everyone writes down.
+Just One is a cooperative word game in which one person has to guess a word based on the one-word clues that their teammates give them.
 The twist in this one is that any matching clues get canceled out, so everyone has to think creatively.

 Read our Just One review